ALERT - Extortion Scam

 DEA Warns Public of Extortion Scam by DEA Special Agent Impersonators

-The Drug Enforcement Administration is warning the public about criminals posing as DEA Special Agents or other law enforcement personnel as part of an international extortion scheme.
+The Drug Enforcement Administration is warning the public including the DEA registrant community to include practitioners and pharmacies about criminals posing as DEA Special Agents, DEA Investigators or other law enforcement personnel as part of an international extortion scheme.

 Impersonating a federal agent is a violation of federal law.
 The public should be aware that no DEA agent will ever contact members of the public by telephone to demand money or any other form of payment.